chipsenkbeil/vimwiki-rs/vimwiki/README.md

 By default, no features are enable, but the following are offered:

-- **location**: If specified, all elements parsed will automatically have their line and column information encoded in the `Region` of `Located<...>`.
+- **html**: If specified, builds in support to convert vimwiki elements to html.
-This is particularly expensive and is therefore gated behind a feature.
-This operation can always be done manually on a region-by-region basis.
+- **macros**: If specified, pulls in `vimwiki_macros` to expose top-level macro functions to parse and produce vimwiki elements at compile-time.
 - **timekeeper**: If specified, all parser logic runs through a statically-allocated `HashMap` that logs the time taken to parse various elements and can print out results in a human-readable format.
 This is predominately useful for performance optimizations internally.

 ## License